#

 Threat actors are now using AI to automate and scale their attacks with incredible precision.
 AI tools can generate flawless, context-aware phishing emails that are personalized to each target, eliminating the grammatical errors that once served as a clear red flag.
 These systems can scrape public data from social media and company websites to craft highly believable scenarios.
 Some attackers are even using AI to create advanced malware that is more difficult for traditional security tools to detect.
 To counter these AI-driven threats, your security program needs its own intelligent capabilities.
 An AI-native platform can analyze risk signals across your organization to predict which employees are most likely to be targeted or fall for a sophisticated, AI-generated phish.

-Complex, Multi-Stage Attacks
+The Shift to Complex, Multi-Stage Attacks

 A modern phishing campaign is often more than a single email.
 Attackers frequently use a series of communications to build trust and gather information before making their final move.
 For example, an initial email might seem like a harmless inquiry from a potential vendor.
 Once an employee responds, the attacker can engage in a back-and-forth conversation to establish legitimacy.
 This slow-burn approach makes the final request, like clicking a link or opening an invoice, seem like a natural part of the workflow.
 Because each individual step appears benign, it’s difficult for employees and siloed security tools to recognize the broader attack pattern.
 This is why effective Human Risk Management correlates data over time to spot these subtle, escalating behaviors before they lead to a compromise.